www.gwynnmorgan.com/

 Blurb:

-Captain Andrea "Andy" Hollis resolves to be a soldier first and a woman second.
+second.
 For Andy, militarily correct is the only way to go.
-The arrival of Colonel Cory Costain, new unit commander, puts her principles and perspective to test.
+The arrival of

+An easy-going extrovert who prefers to treat his subordinates as friends, Cory is far too attractive for Andy's peace of mind.
+He's determined to get his stiff and starchy Executive Officer to unbend, re-join the human race and be all the woman he knows she can be.
 Thrown together in the torrid tropics when war breaks out in Central America, Andy and Cory learn all is fair in love and war.
 But which is it to be?
 Cory's weapons of choice are tender words, lingering glances, and gentle touches.
-It's a hard-fought struggle while Cory battles Andy and the shadow of her domineering father to convince her she has every right to win.
+It's a hard-fought struggle while Cory battles Andy and the shadow of her domineering father to convince her she has every right to win. |

 Excerpt: (Andy and Cory's first meeting)